 Social networking sites enable users to publish content.
 Users may not consider themselves content publishers (especially when they write mundane/brief postings), but they are.
 Publishing content can create a number of legal issues, such as defamation (making harmful false statements about someone else) or copyright infringement.
-In this respect, social networking sites don't create any "new" legal issues; users who publish content can be liable for their publication choices just like other content publishers, such as newspapers or magazines.
+In this respect, social networking sites don't create any "new" legal issues; users who publish content can be liable for their publication choices just like other content publishers, such as magazines or newspapers.

-Question to Consider: Assume that most users don't know the laws applicable to publishing content.
+Assume that most users don't know the laws applicable to publishing content.
 Should they be less liable for their publication choices than more knowledgeable content publishers, like newspapers or magazines?

 Users often believe that they have some degree of anonymity for their statements and actions on social networking sites, and in some cases they try to hide their true identity.
 However, users' identities often can be easily revealed through legal processes.
 Sometimes, users suffer adverse consequences due to their social networking site, such as school discipline, foregone job offers or employment termination.

-Questions to Consider: Should it be easy or hard for harmed parties to discover users' identities?
+Should it be easy or hard for harmed parties to discover users' identities?
 Should site operators cooperate with plaintiffs or resist their information requests on behalf of their users?
 When is it appropriate to take adverse actions against a user outside of the courtroom based on the user's social networking activity?

 2. Legal Liability of Social Networking Site Vendors